 Powerful Shortcode System

 Narrative includes a flexible shortcode system that extends Markdown with dynamic functionality.
-Shortcodes are processed before the Markdown parser runs, allowing them to generate HTML that seamlessly integrates with your content.
+Shortcodes are processed before the Markdown parser runs, allowing them to generate HTML that integrates directly with your content.

 The system comes with several built-in shortcodes that I use throughout this site:

-Creating custom shortcodes is straightforward—they're Python plugins that receive the shortcode context and return HTML.
-The architecture is similar to the original Narrative's "Tagging Assemblies" concept from 2003, but modernized with a clean plugin interface.
+Creating custom shortcodes is straightforward.
+Each shortcode is a Python plugin that receives the shortcode context and returns HTML.
+The architecture is similar to the original Narrative's "Tagging Assemblies" concept from 2003, modernized with a clean plugin interface.

-What makes this especially powerful is that shortcodes have access to the full site context, including all pages, configuration values, and the current page's metadata.
-This allows for sophisticated cross-referencing and dynamic content generation that would be impossible with static Markdown alone.
+Shortcodes also have access to the full site context, including all pages, configuration values, and the current page's metadata.
+This enables cross-referencing and dynamic content generation that static Markdown alone cannot support.

 CloudFront Integration

-Deployment is streamlined with built-in S3 upload and CloudFront integration.
+Built-in S3 upload and CloudFront integration streamline deployment.
 When I deploy to staging or production, Narrative:

 The entire process takes seconds, and visitors see the latest content immediately.